MISJustice-Alliance/ArLink/README.md

-# README.md - ArweaveStamp v3: Trustless Document Authenticity + Physical Delivery
+# ArweaveStamp: Trustless Document Authenticity + Physical Delivery
 **Complete Document Lifecycle Management: Digital → Blockchain → Physical Mail with Cryptographic Lineage**

 ---

 ## 🎯 Project Overview

-**ArweaveStamp v3** is a four-phase platform that transforms document verification from digital-only to a complete lifecycle that bridges blockchain attestation with tamper-proof physical delivery:
+**ArweaveStamp** is a four-phase platform that transforms document verification from digital-only to a complete lifecycle that bridges blockchain attestation with tamper-proof physical delivery:

 1. **Phase 1 (Weeks 1-16)**: CLI tool for document attestation
    - Upload documents to immutable Arweave storage